techie-wrb/violenceNoMore/README.md

 POOL project is a mobile application that aims to help the survivors of domestic violence.
 The main features of the app are: resources in forms of curated articles, videos & podcasts about intimate partner violence, finding shelters and hotlines.
 Signed up users can have additional access to emergency contact features.

 ## Why This Project
 In a country where we often say “ghar ki baat ghar mein rahe”, too many cries go unheard.
-I’ve seen this silence too closely — growing up, it wasn’t just a news headline, it was part of my home.
-This project is my way of breaking that silence using code.I wanted to build something that doesn't just sit pretty on a GitHub profile, but actually empowers — because safety shouldn’t be a privilege, it should be a default.
+I wanted to build something that doesn't just sit pretty on a GitHub profile, but actually empowers — because safety shouldn’t be a privilege, it should be a default.
 Because if tech can track your food order to your doorstep, it can damn well help someone find safety when it matters most.

 ## Backend